Clemson students are the recipients of premier national undergraduate scholarships this year.

-Riley Garvey, a biosystems engineering major from Myrtle Beach, S.C., is the recipient of the Ernest F. Hollings Scholarship from the Department of Commerce’s National Oceanic and Atmospheric Administration.
+Riley Garvey, a biosystems engineering major from Myrtle Beach, S.C., and Caleb Todd, an environmental and natural resources major from Summerville, S.C. are the recipients of the Ernest F. Hollings Scholarship from the Department of Commerce’s National Oceanic and Atmospheric Administration.
 The award supports two years of full-time study as well as a paid summer internship with the NOAA between the junior and senior year.

 Clemson claimed three winners of the 2019 Barry M. Goldwater Scholarship, a national undergraduate award in mathematics, natural sciences and engineering.
 Laura McCann, a chemistry major; Erin Mihealsick, a genetics and biochemistry major; and Benjamin Slimmer, a physics major, each will receive one-year scholarships that will cover the cost of tuition, fees, books, and room and board up to a maximum of $7,500.